 e.
 Denial of Fair Public Trial

-The constitution provides for an independent judiciary, and the government generally respected judicial independence in practice.
+The constitution provides for an independent judiciary, and the government generally respected judicial independence and impartiality.

-The constitution provides for the right to a fair trial, and the judiciary generally enforced this right.
+The constitution provides for the right to a fair and public trial, and an independent judiciary generally enforced this right.

 There were no reports of political prisoners or detainees.

-Section 2 Respect for Civil Liberties, Including
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

-The constitution provides for freedom of speech and of the press, and the government generally respected these rights in practice.
-An Independent press, an effective judiciary, and a functioning democratic political system combined to ensure freedom of speech and of the press
+The constitution provides for freedom of expression, including for the press, although the law restricts speech involving racial hatred and denial of crimes against humanity.
+The government generally respected these rights.
+An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the press.

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

-The constitution provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The constitution provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 c.
 Freedom of Religion